 Tengboche Monastery was built in 1934 by Lama Gulu.
-It lies in the eastern part of Nepal at an altitude of 3867m above the sea level.
-It follows the Tibetan Buddhism as the Rongbuk Monastery of Tibet is its mother monastery.
-This is the largest monastery of the entire Khumbu region.
+It lies in the eastern part of Nepal at an altitude of 3867m above sea level.
+It follows Tibetan Buddhism as the Rongbuk Monastery of Tibet is its mother monastery.
+This is the largest monastery in the entire Khumbu region.

 Every October, Tengboche Monastery hosts the colorful Mani Rimdu festival.
-It is a culmination of Buddhist celebrations with religious gathering, songs, dances, enactments of legends.
-The visitors are also welcomed to partake in the festivities.
+It is a culmination of Buddhist celebrations with religious gatherings, songs, dances, and enactments of legends.
+The visitors are also welcome to partake in the festivities.

-The Tengboche monastery is the wonderful establishment along the Everest Base Camp Trekking trail.
+The Tengboche monastery is the wonderful premises along the Everest Base Camp Trekking trail.
 The place offers the astonishing views of Mount Everest ranges and other towering peaks.